OpenEvalProject/evals/manuscripts/elife-57799/v2/manuscript.md

 After equilibration for 10 min in Buffer 'O' (10% glycerol, 50 mM dithiothreitol, 2.3% SDS and 0.0625 M tris, pH 6.8), each tube gel was sealed to the top of a stacking gel that overlaid a 10% acrylamide slab gel (0.75 mm thick).
 SDS slab gel electrophoresis was carried out for about 4 hr at 15 mA/gel.
 After slab gel electrophoresis, the duplicate gel for blotting was placed in transfer buffer (10mMCaps, pH 11.0, 10% MeOH) and transblotted onto a PVDF membrane overnight at 200 mA and approximately 100 volts/two gels.
 The following proteins (Millipore Sigma) were used as molecular weight standards: myosin (220,000), phosphorylase A (94,000), catalase (60,000), actin (43,000) carbonic anhydrase (29,000) and lysozyme (14,000).
 These standards appear as bands at the basic edge of the Coomassie Brilliant Blue R-250-stained membrane.

-## Coding sequence metrics
+### Coding sequence metrics

 Coding sequences for each organism (Plasmodium falciparum 3D7 - EPr 1, Tetrahymena thermophila – JCVI-TTA1-2.2, and human - GRCh38.p7) were downloaded from their respective Ensembl BioMart pages (accessed on March 19th 2018).
 Each set of genes was filtered to include only the longest coding sequence variant.
 The resulting sequences were each analyzed using a folding window approach; a window of 120 nt was scanned across each sequence with a single nucleotide step size.
 Each window sequence was folded (using RNAfold) to determine its minimum free energy structure/value (MFEnative) (Lorenz et al., 2011).
 At the same time, MFE values were calculated for 30 randomized versions of the native window sequence (MFErandom).
-The mean of MFErandom values were compared to that of the native in a method adapted from Clote et al., 2005 and illustrated in the following equation:z−score= MFEnative−MFErandom¯Std DevMFE
+The mean of MFErandom values were compared to that of the native in a method adapted from Clote et al., 2005 and illustrated in the following equation:

+$$
+z−score= \frac{MFE_{native}−MFE_{random}¯}{Std Dev_{MFE}}
+$$

 The mean window MFE and z-score values of each gene were calculated and compiled in separate spreadsheets.
 Box and whisker plots (generated using BoxPlotR Spitzer et al., 2014) are shown, depicting the distribution of these means for each organism.

-## Bioinformatics analyses
+### Bioinformatics analyses

-## Ribosome profiling
+#### Ribosome profiling

 GWIPS database was used as the source of ribosome profiling data.
 We downloaded Caro et al., 2014 dataset for Plasmodium falciparum (the only dataset available for that species), while for humans, we used aggregate for all deposited studies.
 In both cases, we took a dataset for elongating ribosomes mapped to A-site.